timboudreau/avatar/README.md

 Just clone this repository, cd into the directory and run `./setup`

+The `setup` script takes a couple of optional arguments:

+  * `-y` or `--clobber` - overwrite `$HOME/.avatar-js.properties`, which Avatar's build scripts depend on to find various projects.
+If that file exists and you do not pass this argument, the script will tell you that and exit
+  * `-t` or `--test` - run the tests after building (takes a while)

 ### Status

 Definitely works on Linux, should work on Mac OS, might work on Windows if run from cygwin.